 Don’t let the miasma of information available online overwhelm you on the subject, but just take the process one step at a time.
-Once you have begun the mindset of saving money, you can plan your coop, build the structure by hand, and then maintain a self-sufficient coop that does more than give your breakfast table fresh eggs, but pads your wallet with income.
+Once you have begun the mindset of saving money, you can plan your coop, build the structure by hand, and then maintain a self-sufficient coop that does more than give your breakfast table some fresh eggs.

 When you engage with a savings mindset, that should alter every aspect of your life when money is used, from shopping for groceries to using home electricity sparingly to keep costs down.
 In fact, even planning your holiday splurges and altering them into responsible spending can help the process.